finos/rune-dsl/documentation/documentation.rst

   when PaymentCalculationPeriod -> calculationPeriod -> calculationPeriodNumberOfDays exists then PaymentCalculationPeriod -> calculationPeriod -> calculationPeriodNumberOfDays >= 0

-* ``Obligations_physicalSettlementMatrix`` uses parentheses for the purpose of supporting nested assertions.
+* ``Obligations_physicalSettlementMatrix`` uses parentheses for the purpose of supporting nested assertions:

 .. code-block:: Java